elchairoy/Gnizabalone/CONTRIBUTING.md

 ## Training the Evaluation

 * The evaluation network is fine-tuned using **TD-learning** on datasets of self-play games.
-* The current evaluation function is far from optimal, it could be improved significantly.
+* The current evaluation function is far from optimal, it could be improved significantly - by better trainings, and better features.
 * A key future improvement would be to bias the evaluation to **prefer winning more quickly**, e.g. by adding a small penalty per move.

 ---